OctopusDeploy/docs/docs/installation/installing-tentacles/proxy-support.md

 ## Configuring a Web Request Proxy {#ProxySupport-WebRequestConfiguringaWebRequestProxy}

 The Octopus Manager and Octopus Tentacle Manager applications also allow you to configure a proxy that will be used for other web requests made by the server or Tentacle, such as within a PowerShell script used as part of a deployment.
 This proxy is independent of the settings used for Tentacle/Server communications.
-To configure the web proxy used by a tentacle launch the Octopus Tentacle Manager application and click the "Change proxy server settings..." link.
+To configure the web proxy used by a Tentacle launch the Octopus Tentacle Manager application and click the "Change proxy server settings..." link.

 ![](/docs/images/5669147/5865624.png "width=500")

 This launches the proxy settings wizard which will let you setup the proxy used by the Tentacle to make web requests.
-If this is a polling tentacle, you can also change the settings for the tentacle communications proxy in the "Polling Proxy" page of the wizard.
+If this is a Polling Tentacle, you can also change the settings for the Tentacle communications proxy in the "Polling Proxy" page of the wizard.
 This page will not be shown for Listening Tentacles.

 ![](/docs/images/5669147/5865625.png "width=500")